Photos of rural France - The countryside of Lorraine near Sion © French Moments

 The French Countryside-style dinner table

-If you follow France-related photos on Instagram or on other social media, you’d have probably come across some amazing photos of a beautiful staged table set in the countryside.
+If you follow France-related photos on Instagram or other social media, you’ve probably come across some amazing photos of a beautiful staged table set in the countryside.

 Tea in Provence - Stock Photos from CharMoment - Shutterstock